Frequently Asked Questions

 Q: How many other volunteers are there?

-A: As a CFA volunteer, you will be a part of a network of 1200 volunteers across the country and in Argentina.
+A: As a CFA volunteer, you will be a part of a network of more than 600 volunteers across the country.

 Q: What kind of people usually volunteer for CFA?